Our commitment to you

 Limiting collection, use, disclosure and retention

-The CDBC keeps personal information used to make decisions about individuals for a minimum of one year.
-Other personal information may be kept for longer, for example if required by law for financial records.
+The CDBC keeps personal information used to make decisions about individuals for a minimum of 12 months.
+Most information of active registrants is kept during the entirety of the time that they hold a license with CDBC, and information is usually deleted 3 years after registrants ceased to be licensed.
+Other personal information may be kept for longer, for example inquiry decisions or if it is required by law or for financial records.
+This is in line with section 31 of FIPPA.

 Accuracy and individual access